 Abortion options also depend on how far along the pregnancy is:

-- You can usually get a medical abortion up to the 10-week mark.
+- You can usually get a medical abortion up to the 12-week mark.
 In some states, it’s possible to get a medical abortion using telehealth services.

 At your appointment, healthcare professionals can confirm the pregnancy and offer information about your options, depending on how many weeks pregnant you are.

-Abortion bans like Texas’ S.B.8 can prevent you from making your own healthcare decisions, a right everyone deserves, without question.
+Abortion bans prevent you from making your own healthcare decisions, a right everyone deserves, without question.

 Sure, birth control can go a long way toward preventing unplanned pregnancies — but the fact remains that not everyone has access to birth control.
 Plus, even the most effective methods can still sometimes fail.